Kevin O'Higgins: 1919–1923

 In 1919, the First Dáil elected its "Aireacht" (Ministry) under the shadow of the Irish War of Independence.
 O'Higgins was appointed as the Assistant Minister for Local Government under W. T. Cosgrave.
 When Cosgrave was arrested in 1920, O'Higgins took the lead as head of the Ministry.
 Like other writers on Sinn Féin, O'Higgins believed the extremists were self-deluded; they themselves rejected the damning epithet "extremist".
 When he wrote on disillusionment he articulated this fear:

 Sinn Féin then split in 1922 over the terms of the Anglo-Irish Treaty.
 In the debate that took place in the Dáil on the Treaty, O'Higgins outlined the reasons for his support thus:

 When running for election in 1922, he told a crowd:

 He was duly elected as a TD for Leix–Offaly, becoming Minister for Justice and External Affairs in the Provisional Government.

 Irish Civil War

 When the Irish Civil War broke out in June 1922, O'Higgins tried to restore law and order by introducing tough measures.
-Between then and mid-1923, he confirmed the sentences of execution of seventy-seven republican prisoners of war, including Rory O'Connor who had been best man at his wedding.
+Between then and mid-1923, he confirmed the sentences of execution of seventy-seven republican prisoners of war.
+The executions of Liam Mellows, Richard Barrett, Joe McKelvey and Rory O'Connor, was particularly noteworthy given O'Connor had been best man at O'Higgins wedding to Brigid Cole the previous year.
+The men were executed for a crime that was legislated for after their imprisonment and were offered no trial.
 O'Higgins and his colleagues did not view them as prisoners of war, but rather as criminals.
+Today, the executions O'Higgins legislated for are seen as unconstitutional even by the Fine Gael party, the inheritors of the Pro-Treaty party.
+In 2022, then Taoiseach, Micheál Martin said the four executions were “murder by any definition and were seen so as that at the time”.
+The contemporary Labour Party leader Tom Johnson said the executions were "utterly to destroy in the public mind the association of the Government with the idea of law.
+I am almost forced to say you have killed the new State at its birth".
 On 11 February 1923, the Anti-Treaty IRA killed his father, who had snatched a revolver from the leader of a raiding party in his family home in Stradbally, County Laois.